pentagramswheel/libra/README.md

 ###### sendReport

-The `sendReport` method sends a summary of all errors during the match report, given the wins/losses `wins`/`losses`, color label `color`, players `players`, whether they were new or existing players `playerTypes`, and which players `errorsFound` resulted in an error.
+The `sendReport` method sends a summary of all errors during the match report, given the color label `color`, players `players`, whether they were new or existing players `playerTypes`, which players `errorsFound` resulted in an error, and the user's inputted slash command `sc`.

 ###### updateUser